5 “Must-Do’s” Before Starting a Firearms Ecommerce Website 2026

 1. Utilize a third-party cart.

-Ruger, for example, utilizes the GearFire, Gallery of Guns.com and other providers to sell its products directly online.
+Ruger, for example, utilizes the GearFire, Gallery of Guns.com, and Guns.com and other providers to sell its products directly online.
 All you need to do is apply for membership with your FFL and set up an account.
 This can also be done through your distributor.
 This allows your products to be embedded in hundreds if not thousands of online gun store websites and outdoor specialty retailers and takes the hassle out of you (or your staff) having to deal with running your online store.
-The downfall is you rely on their somewhat antiquated looking shopping cart that doesn’t align with your website’s look and feel.
+The downfall is you rely on their shopping cart that doesn’t align with your website’s look and feel.

 2. Ship direct to customer via an FFL